tmobile/magentaA11y/_checklist-native/progress-indicators.md

 Enter Developer Notes for Android, add additional information if needed -->
 ## Developer notes
+- In Material Design, there are two types of progress indicators: Determinate and Indeterminate.
+- Progress indicators visually surface the status of an operation.
 - Progress indicators express an unspecified wait time or display the length of a process.
 - Progress indicators inherit accessibility support from the ProgressBar class in the framework.